Lebanese protest at US embassy for prisoner's release

 They were protesting an appeal by French prosecutors last month of a Paris court’s decision to grant parole to Georges Ibrahim Abdallah.

-“We demand that the Lebanese government propose a resolution against the French government at the (UN) Human Rights Council denouncing the arbitrary detention of Abdallah,” Hassan Sabra, head of the Union for Lebanese Democratic Youth (ULDY), said in a speech outside the embassy.
+“We demand that the Lebanese government propose a resolution against the French government at the (UN) Human Rights Council denouncing the arbitrary detention of Abdallah,” Hassan Sabra, an activist with the International Campaign for the Release of Georges Ibrahim Abdallah, said in a speech outside the embassy.

 Abdallah has been in French prison for 28 years over involvement in the 1982 killings of a US military officer and an Israeli diplomat.
 He was handed a life sentence in 1987, but has been eligible for parole since 1999.

 He was last granted parole in 2003, but the decision was overturned in a similar appeal.